From a sermon by Saint Bernardine of Siena, priest

 In him the Old Testament finds its fitting close.
 He brought the noble line of patriarchs and prophets to its promised fulfillment.
 What the divine goodness had offered as a promise to them, he held in his arms.

-Obviously, Christ does not now deny to Joseph that intimacy, reverence and very high honor which he gave him on earth, as a son to his father.
+Obviously, Christ does not now deny to Joseph that intimacy, reverence and very high honour which he gave him on earth, as a son to his father.
 Rather we must say that in heaven Christ completes and perfects all that he gave at Nazareth.

 Now we can see how the last summoning words of the Lord appropriately apply to Saint Joseph: “Enter into the joy of your Lord.”
 In fact, although the joy of eternal happiness enters into the soul of a man, the Lord preferred to say to Joseph: “Enter into joy.”
 His intention was that the words should have a hidden spiritual meaning for us.
 They convey not only that this holy man possesses an inward joy, but also that it surrounds him and engulfs him like an infinite abyss.